 - Workaround Use an earlier or later version of the kernel to avoid this error. - Commands such as to qdisc add and ethtool -L cause the driver to close the associated RDMA interface and reopen it.
 This disrupts RDMA traffic for 3-5 seconds until the RDMA interface is available again for traffic. - When the number of queues is increased using ethtool -L, the new queues will have the same interrupt moderation settings as queue 0 (i.e., Tx queue 0 for new Tx queues and Rx queue 0 for new Rx queues).
-This can be changed using the ethtool per-queue coalesce commands. - To fully release hardware resources and have all supported filter type combinations available, the ice driver must be unloaded and re-loaded. - If a reset occurs on a PF interface containing TC filter(s), traffic does not resume to the TC filter(s) after the PF interface is restored.
+This can be changed using the ethtool per-queue coalesce commands.

-- TC filters can unexpectedly match packets that use IP protocols other than what is specified as the ip\proto argument in the tc filter add command.
-For example, UDP packets might be matched on a TCP TC filter created with ip\proto tcp without any L4 port matches. - ADQ does not work as expected with NVMe/TCP using Linux kernel v5.16.1 and later.
+- To fully release hardware resources and have all supported filter type combinations available, the ice driver must be unloaded and re-loaded. - TC filters can unexpectedly match packets that use IP protocols other than what is specified as the ip_proto argument in the tc filter add command.
+For example, UDP packets might be matched on a TCP TC filter created with ip_proto tcp without any L4 port matches. - ADQ does not work as expected with NVMe/TCP using Linux kernel v5.16.1 and later.
 When NVMe connect is issued on an initiator with kernel v5.16.1 (or later), a system hang might be observed on the host system.
-This issue is not specific to Intel® Ethernet drivers, it is related to NVMe changes in the 5.16 kernel.
+This issue is not specific to Intel[®] Ethernet drivers, it is related to NVMe changes in the 5.16 kernel.
 Issue can also be observed with older versions of the ice driver using a 5.16+ kernel.

-ADO Configuration Script
+ADQ Configuration Script

-Refer to the Intel® Ethernet 800 Series Network Adapters Application Device Queues (ADQ) Configuration Guide "Known Issues" section for ADQ Configuration Script updates.
+Refer to the Intel[®] Ethernet 800 Series Network Adapters Application Device Queues (ADQ) Configuration Guide "Known Issues" section for ADQ Configuration Script updates.